Eswar-Oruganti/api-doc-md/pages/endpoints/send-message.md

   "url": "https://api.adityabirlacapital.com/cmnsrv/abc-micro/send-message",
   "method": "POST",
   "body": {
+    "reqSendMessage": {
       "Method": "SendMessage",
       "Message": "Thank you for choosing Aditya Birla Sun Life Insurance.
 We have received your application abc1 for processing.You can now track the status of your Application abc1 on xyz1", "MsgType": "Text",
       "MsgToBeSentVia": "1",
-    "MobileNumber": "9994767653",
+      "MobileNumber": "{{mobile}}",
       "ClientIPAddress": "1.0.0.1",
-    "SMSUserId": "2000180532",
+      "SMSUserId": "{{userid}}",
-    "SMSPassword": "LVEXe1olksw=",
+      "SMSPassword": "{{password}}",
-    "GupShupUserId": "2000181681",
+      "GupShupUserId": "{{gupshupuserid}}",
-    "GupShupPassword": "28c7M4",
+      "GupShupPassword": "{{gupshuppassword}}",
       "LobId": "20"
+    }
   }
 }
 ```